 Welcome to Math 110/111, a two-semester introductory calculus sequence at Yale.
 Our teaching staff members are all thrilled to work with you.

-If you are a Math 110/111 student in my workshop, please sign in using the button below at the start of each workshop.
-You must sign in to receive credit for your attendance.
-You can access resources related to our workshop on the course Canvas site.
+Signing in — If you are a Math 110/111 student attending my workshop, please sign in using the button below at the start of each session.
+If you are assigned to a different workshop and would like to attend mine, you must obtain permission in advance from the course director.

 I care very much that our workshop is a meaningful, worthwhile and enjoyable learning experience for each of you.
 I’ve set out some norms below that will enable us to make that happen (in tandem with the course-wide policies set out in the Math 110/111 syllabi).
 Please read them with care.

-Collaboration — One of the most effective (and enjoyable!) ways to learn math is to engage in problem-solving with others—that’s why we have our workshop.
+Collaboration — One of the most effective (and enjoyable!) ways to learn math is to engage in problem-solving with others.
+That’s why we have our workshop.
 Share your questions about concepts and ideas for solving problems with your classmates—and respond to others’ thoughts—so that we sustain a productive, lively discussion.

 Attendance — Obviously there’s a formal rule about this, but I also personally care that you attend our sessions consistently and on time.
 Coming to workshop will enable the collaboration that’s integral to learning in math.
 (To add an extra incentive, a small component of your course grade is calculated based on our workshops—a freebie when you attend and participate in discussion.)